We have received many questions from followers of our blog that either have to do directly with spiritual warfare or indirectly.

 Conformity — A Spiritual Makeover

-We wrote about this “spiritual makeover” in our book on pages 11-13 (Link: Old Versus New), where we wrote about how many Christians are throwing away the basics standards of a Christian life, and replacing it with Satan’s standards:
+We wrote about this “spiritual makeover” in our book (Link: Old Versus New), where we wrote about how many Christians are throwing away the basic standards of a Christian life, and replacing it with Satan’s standards:

 OLD: Sound interpretation of Scripture by reading the whole Bible in context and using Scripture to interpret Scripture, also known as exegesis.